Phlebotomy Training in Georgia: A Look at the Top 3 Places to Study

 As stated above, you don’t need to become a certified phlebotomist in the state of Georgia.

 So, why bother going through the extra training and taking an exam?
 First, there is no guarantee that it won’t eventually be required.
-If it is ever required, you’ll already be one step ahead.
+If it is ever needed, you’ll already be one step ahead.

 Even though there is a shortage of phlebotomists, medical facilities are unlikely to hire you right away after training.
 Many facilities offer extra on-the-job training because they want to make sure you have enough experience.
 But, getting certified after your training program can help.